deepdass/horrorgame/README.md

 ## progress

-recent - added a basic movement system and the ps1 look and some test builds
+recent - added a basic movement system and the ps1 look and some test building

 https://github.com/user-attachments/assets/1d13310a-2786-470e-be9d-f18a18d7f4cb